u6684258/instance-generator/README.md

 If no instance could be generated and the cause might be the input domain, the following options might help you debugging the domain:

-- `--print_normalized_domain` To print the normalized PDDL domain which is computed in a preprocessing step (using the Fast Downward translator).
+- `--print_normalized_domain` To print the domain description after it was normalized by the preprocessing step (which uses the Fast Downward translator).
-- `--print_translated_domain` To print the ASP program that the input PDDL domain is translated to.
-This ASP program can be used as input for clingo directly.
+- `--print_translated_domain` To print the ASP program that the input domain is translated to.
+This ASP program can be used as input for the ASP solver clingo directly.
+Each ASP model (alias answer set) of this ASP program corresponds to one instance that the instance generator can produce.
-- `--print_asp_model` To print the ASP models (i. e. answer sets) of the ASP program that corresponds to the input domain.
+- `--print_asp_model` To print the ASP models (i. e. answer sets) of the ASP program corresponding to the input domain.
 Each generated instance is based on one such ASP model.
 Compared to the generated instances their corresponding ASP models also include helper predicates from the Fast Downward translator and the derived predicates.